Hudson Taylor: His conversion, call, and passion

 The conversion of James Hudson Taylor

-Hudson Taylor founded the China Inland Mission out of his zeal to move beyond the coastal cities to vast unreached interior of that Asian country
+Hudson Taylor founded the China Inland Mission out of his zeal to move beyond the coastal cities to the vast unreached interior of that Asian country

 "For a time in his early teens, it seemed that young Taylor might not respond to the family tradition and to his rearing.
-To be sure, in later years, he said that many times he had tried to make himself a Christian but had failed and that when he was about 14 years of age he had given himself to God.
-However, some months later he began to think that he could not be saved and that he had best take his 'fill of this world.'
+To be sure, in later years, he said that many times he had tried to make himself a Christian but had failed and that when he was about 14 years of age, he had given himself to God.
+However, some months later, he began to think that he could not be saved and that he had best take his 'fill of this world.'

 "It was in this frame of mind that he worked for a time in the local bank.
-There, under the influence of associates, he became skeptical and gave to himself as the reason the inconsistencies of Christians, who, professing to believe the Bible, actually lived as though there were no such book.
-Then, when seventeen, in other words not too far from the age at which Carey and Mills were struggling their way to faith, came a transforming experience.
+There, under the influence of associates, he became skeptical and gave to himself as the reason for the inconsistencies of Christians, who, professing to believe the Bible, actually lived as though there were no such book.
+Then, when seventeen, in other words, not too far from the age at which Carey and Mills were struggling their way to faith, came a transforming experience.

 "One holiday, while alone in his father's library, Taylor picked up a gospel tract hoping for an interesting story before the inevitable moral at the end.
 As he read, the phrase the finished work of Christ caught his attention.
 He asked himself: 'What is finished?'